The Cornwall We Want

 No 'new normal' just use common sense of what people really want

-by Anonymous, almost 4 years ago
+by Anonymous, over 4 years ago

 Whilst high streets are in decline, I do not agree with the continuous development of out of town shopping complexes, as this is driving the decline of the highstreet.
 To help with the housing needs, second homes should be banned, and only those intending to actually move to / live in Cornwall should be allowed to buy a house, to free up many empty properties for those contributing to Cornwall all year round.
 I am really against the constant building of ugly, council looking new builds on green fields, so this seems the obvious solution.
 Also, if second home owners...
 Continue reading